 “Inception” is one of THE biggest sci-fi movies of our generation: a Christopher Nolan classic.
 For those who haven’t seen the film, it explores relatively untouched parts of neuroscience.
 The basic plot of the film is as follows: Cobb (played by Leonardo DiCaprio) and his entourage attempt to infiltrate the dreams of a rich businessman and plant an idea without the businessman knowing.
 This is called an inception.
 Cobb does this for a client, who is benefitted in some way by the businessman having this idea.

 The film taps into all kinds of neurological phenomena, including dreaming.
 So, the big question in this article is, how much of the film “Inception” is reality?
+What is the science behind "Inception"?

 In 2017, researcher Daniel Oldis led a team at the University of Texas to a startling breakthrough.
 They used what’s called an electromyogram (EMG) to record nerve impulses being sent to muscles.
 EMG’s simply measure and record electrical activity of a muscle, and when a muscle moves it generates a current.
 Oldis used this test to map what muscles the brain was trying to move when the subject slept.